bdesanctis/bamdam/README.md

 ### <a name="extract"></a>bamdam extract

-A straightforward bash wrapper function to extract reads assigned to a specific taxonomic node from a bam file.
+Extracts reads assigned to a specific taxonomic node or underneath from a bam file.
 Output is another bam file.
-Not very fast (bam i/o is slow).
 Accepts tax IDs or full tax strings.
+Subsetting the header is recommended but slower, so not set by default.
+Optionally, you can only include alignments to the most-hit reference genome to obtain a single-reference-genome bam (this requires both --only_top_ref and --subset_header).

 ```
-./bamdam extract --in_bam IN_BAM --in_lca IN_LCA --keyword KEYWORD --out_bam OUT_BAM
+usage: bamdam extract [-h] --in_bam IN_BAM --in_lca IN_LCA --out_bam OUT_BAM --keyword KEYWORD [--subset_header] [--only_top_ref]

+options:
+  -h, --help         show this help message and exit
+  --in_bam IN_BAM    Path to the BAM file (required)
+  --in_lca IN_LCA    Path to the LCA file (required)
+  --out_bam OUT_BAM  Path to the filtered BAM file (required)
+  --keyword KEYWORD  Keyword or phrase to filter for, e.g. a taxonomic node ID (required)
+  --subset_header    Subset the header to only relevant references (default: not set)
+  --only_top_ref     Only keep alignments to the most-hit reference (default: not set)
 ```

 ### <a name="plotdamage"></a>bamdam plotdamage